 Unfortunately, my first reaction was negative and had to do mainly with the recorded sound.
 Only days after complaining about the uncontrolled audience coughing in another recent DG release, I was particularly annoyed to hear more distracting noises in this live recording of the Third: the first loud cough is heard at just 5 seconds after the beginning, when the strings begin with the famous opening theme (and in the first 20 seconds alone, there are at least three such instances).
 So, what’s wrong with just some coughing every now and then?
 Well, there’s more stage noise later on and it can be way too distracting.
 In the first movement of the Third, from 6:50-7:25 I wasn’t sure if the winds were playing, whether what I heard was heavy breathing from the pianist or if sheets of papers were shuffled around.
 I may quote the above timings, but noise and coughing can be really annoying in some of the most beautiful, quiet moments, as in the beginning of the Ossia cadenza in the first movement or the lyrical opening of the Intermezzo.

 But recorded sound aside — and some people won’t mind the sound at all — let’s focus on the actual performance.
 If one looks at the timings alone, one soon realizes this recording does not follow Rachmaninov’s tempi closely.
 This, of course, won’t matter to most.
 In fact, what matters here is the sense of drive from both orchestra and pianist.
-And speaking of the orchestra, while not conveying the deep melancholia and depth of other recordings, Nézet-Séguin produces some beautiful playing particularly from the cellos and brass in the first movement.
-However, some crucial orchestral detail, especially from the winds, is lost.
-Listen, for example, from 2:05-2:10.
+And speaking of the orchestra, Nézet-Séguin produces some beautiful playing particularly from the cellos and brass in the first movement.
+However, some crucial orchestral detail, especially from the winds, is lost -listen, for example, from 2:05-2:10- and I am sure this has more to do with the recorded sound than the actual performance.
 As for Trifonov, it is clear from his entrance that he is determined to push the momentum forward.
-Despite this, it is the first time I hear his playing being so fuzzy and I am sure this has more to do with the recorded sound rather than his actual pianism.
+Despite this, it is the first time I hear his playing being so fuzzy and, again, this has to do with the recorded sound rather than his actual pianism.
 There are times when individual notes can be heard with difficulty.
 Still, there are some nice idiosyncratic touches by him, as in the climactic buildup at 8:01 where he briefly holds onto the last note before carrying on with the next phrase.

 When the cadenza arrives, Trifonov shows his formidable power but again he is not helped by the unclear recording (there is also quite a bit of clipping sound coming from the instrument itself), especially from 12:46 to 12.50, during the very climax of the cadenza, where the notes could sound more transparent under different circumstances.
 The pianist’s style here is more measured than extrovert but it is a valid approach, I just wish we were allowed to hear more instrumental details from the recording.